Getting a GED in Arkansas

-Arkansas individuals who wish to take the GED test must be 16 years or older, and they may not be enrolled in or have graduated from high school.
-Test takers must also meet Arkansas residency standards.
-Individuals can prove their Arkansas resident status by presenting a picture ID or driver's license, property tax forms or other presentable resident documentation.
+Students who are home schooled or have extenuating circumstances, such as incarceration, hospitalization, or institutionalization, may also be allowed to take the test.
+All test takers must meet Arkansas residency standards.
+Individuals can prove their Arkansas resident status by presenting a picture ID or driver's license, property tax forms, or other presentable resident documentation.